American Fitness Queen Hope Beel Rocks A Turquoise Bikini To Flaunt Her Flawless Figure On Instagram

 Before sharing the bikini snap, Hope treated her fans to a hot selfie where she could be seen flaunting her amazing physique in a printed bikini that allowed the model to put a glimpse of her cleavage and her well-toned stomach on full display.

-The Texas native wore her brunette tresses down, opted for a full face of makeup and stood in her hotel room to click a mirror selfie.
-As of this writing, and within a day of positing, the snap has garnered more than 14,000 likes and over 130 comments which shows that the picture became popular among the model’s fans.
+The Texas native wore her brunette tresses down, opted for a full face of makeup, and stood in her hotel room to click a mirror selfie.
+As of this writing, and within a day of posting, the snap has garnered more than 14,000 likes and over 130 comments which shows that the picture became popular among the model’s fans.

 Commenting on the snap, one of her fans opined that Hope is smoking hot, whereas another one of her admirers wrote that the model is the “most perfect woman alive.”

-Apart from the sultry pictures, the model also shared a series of Instagram Stories where she captured glimpses of Bejuco Home — the lodging where the model is currently staying in Tulum.
+Apart from the sultry pictures, the model also shared a series of Instagram stories where she captured glimpses of Bejuco Home — the lodging where the model is currently staying in Tulum.

 Even though Hope is popular as an Instagram and fitness model, she also works as a nutrition coach.
 She started her fitness modeling career in 2013 when she entered her first NPC Bikini competition.